Valmiera Municipality: Demographics

 Valmiera is Latvia's second most populous municipality behind Ogre Municipality.
 The Central Statistical Bureau of Latvia estimated a population of 51,370 living in what is now Valmiera Municipality at the beginning of 2021.
 This represented a 24% decrease from an estimated population of 67,433 at the beginning of 2000, and a 11% decrease from an estimated population of 57,854 at the beginning of 2011.

-The city of Valmieras had an estimated population of 22,971 at the beginning of 2021.
+The city of Valmiera had an estimated population of 22,971 at the beginning of 2021.

 Economy and infrastructure

 In 2018, the city of Valmiera recorded a gross domestic product per capita of €16,918, second highest among Latvian cities behind Riga.
 It is a regional centre for manufacturing and education.
 Vidzeme University of Applied Sciences is located in Valmiera.

 Valmiera Municipality is crossed by national road A3 and the Riga–Lugaži Railway, which serve to connect the municipality with Riga to the southwest and with Valka on the Estonian border to the northeast.